mozilla/ActiveData/docs/Qb_Expressions.md

 ###`coalesce` Operator###

-Return the first `null` value in the list of evaluated expressions
+Return the first not `null` value in the list of evaluated expressions

 		{"coalesce": [expr1, expr2, ... exprN]}